getoutreach/adminjs-website/source/_installation.html.md

 ### Configuration

-Once a model has been defined, AdminJS must told to manage it:
+Once a model has been defined, AdminJS must be told to manage it:

 ```javascript
 App.configure(function() {